-Dalrymple has worked closely with both state government officials and Extension efforts to help facilitate campaign development dealing with environmental conservation efforts and assessing the behavioral impact of these social marketing campaigns.
+Dalrymple has worked closely with both state government officials and Extension efforts to help facilitate campaign development and better understand the behavioral impact of environmental social marketing campaigns.

 She has taught courses in communication theory, mass communication, advertising, risk communication and research and writing techniques.
 At the University of Iowa SJMC Dalrymple teaches Media Uses and Effects, Risk Communication, Social Media and Online Communication, Multimedia Storytelling, and Professional Blogging.

 Dalrymple, K.E.
 (Forthcoming).
 Mass media and opinion leaders: Promoting environmental behaviors.
 In C. Herve-Bazin (Ed.), Water communication: Analysis of strategies and campaigns from the water sector.
 London, UK: International Water Association Publishing.